nand-nor/shardbearer/README.md

 The following sub-crates are part of the `shardbearer` crate/build system:
 - `shardbearer-proto` where the protocol buffer definitions are generated
 - `shardbearer-core`  where all of the traits are defined and some simple/example/default trait implementations provided
-- `shardbearer-state` is a crate for various state enums that are used in building state machines for
-- `shardbearer-sys` is the crate that exposes a user API and further wraps the implementations of `shardbearer-core`, `shardbearer-proto`, and `shardbearer-state` in methods that provide easy building blocks to customize and further define services
+- `shardbearer-sys` is the crate that exposes a user API and further wraps the implementations of `shardbearer-core`, `shardbearer-proto`, in methods that provide easy building blocks to customize and further define services

 Maybe more to come, TBD!
-TODO describe whats in each
+TODO describe whats in each Also tests and examples need descriptions once they are more fully implemented!

 ## Project Status

 Very much a WIP!
+A good reference point to check this are the open git issues I am using to track my TODOs, but those are not nearly comprehensive enough.

 - [x] Initial RPC definitions, service impls (just enough to provide scaffolding)
 - [ ] Generic structure for server setup: requires trait definitions (just enough for initial scaffolding)